Casey-e-k/casey-e-k.github.io/docs/work-experience/csmc.md

 ## Swarm Construction

-I lead CSMC and Mission Control's partnered swarm construction project which was funded through NGen Canada's Moonshot for Mining Minerals and Manufacturing program.
+I led CSMC and Mission Control's partnered swarm construction project which was funded through NGen Canada's Moonshot for Mining Minerals and Manufacturing program.
 As part of leading this project, I was responsible for:

 * conducting a broad scope, in depth literature review on construction methods.
 This review, including proposals, was ~80 pages (special thanks to one of my coworkers for assisting me).
 * leading a team to: